pdimens/harpy/commonoptions.md

 Every Harpy module has a series of configuration parameters.
-These are arguments you need to input to configure the module to run on your data, such as the directory with the reads/alignments, the genome assembly, etc. All modules (except `extra`) also share a series of common runtime parameters that don't impact the results of the module, but instead control the speed/verbosity/etc. of calling the module.
+These are arguments you need to input to configure the module to run on your data, such as the directory with the reads/alignments, the genome assembly, etc. All main modules (e.g. `qc`) also share a series of common runtime parameters that don't impact the results of the module, but instead control the speed/verbosity/etc. of calling the module.
 These runtime parameters are listed in the modules' help strings and can be configured using these arguments: